Aug 18, 2025 Chinenye Ozowara

 • Infrastructure and transportation: validate design requirements, hold advisory sessions, communicate route or phase changes, close the loop on public feedback, and confirm service levels and schedules.

-Make engagement purpose measurable:
+Make the engagement purpose measurable

 • Convert purpose into objectives and indicators.